utkarshohm/awesome-devops-for-coding-agents/README.md

-# Bob the Engineer - Awesome DevOps Agents
+# Bob the Engineer - Awesome DevOps Agent for Coding Agents

-A DevOps automation framework providing highly reliable subagents and workflows for Claude Code and Cursor, with a powerful companion CLI `bob-the-engineer`.
+A DevOps automation framework providing highly reliable subagents and workflows that works on existing large code bases.
+It uses the coding agent's agentic abstractions and a CLI `bob-the-engineer`.

 ## Overview